Skip to main content

 ENABLE_MODULES: 'text2vec-palm,generative-palm'

-PALM_APIKEY: sk-foobar # Setting this parameter is optional; you can also provide the key at runtime.
+PALM_APIKEY: sk-yourKeyGoesHere # This parameter is optional; you can also provide the key at runtime.

 CLUSTER_HOSTNAME: 'node1'